mozilla/extension-workshop/documentation/develop/getting-started-with-web-ext.md

 This publishes and submits your extension for review as if you had uploaded it to [addons.mozilla.org](https://addons.mozilla.org/).

 <p class="note alert" markdown="1">Setting `--channel=listed` for a new version of a listed extension is not well supported.
-It uploads your new version to [addons.mozilla.org](https://addons.mozilla.org/) as if you'd [submitted it manually](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution/Submitting_an_add-on).
+It uploads your new version to [addons.mozilla.org](https://addons.mozilla.org/) as if you'd [submitted it manually](/documentation/publish/submitting-an-add-on/).
 However, the command will fail and you'll have to check [addons.mozilla.org/developers/addons](https://addons.mozilla.org/developers/addons) for the correct status.</p>

-See the [sign reference guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference#web-ext_sign) to learn more.
+See the [sign reference guide](/documentation/develop/web-ext-command-reference/#web-ext-sign) to learn more.

 ### Checking for code "lint"

-Before trying out your extension with the [run](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference#web-ext_run) command or submitting your package to [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/), use the `lint` command to make sure your [manifest](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json) and other source files do not contain any errors.
-You can also set [strict_min_version](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) in your extension’s manifest file and lint will report on the permissions, manifest keys, and web extension APIs used that are not available in that version.
+Before trying out your extension with the [run](/documentation/develop/web-ext-command-reference/#web-ext-run) command or submitting your package to [addons.mozilla.org](https://addons.mozilla.org/firefox/), use the `lint` command to make sure your [manifest](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json) and other source files do not contain any errors.
+You can also set [strict_min_version](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) in your extension’s manifest file and lint will report on the permissions, manifest keys, and web extension APIs used that are not available in that version.
 Example:

 {% highlight javascript %}
 web-ext lint
 {% endhighlight %}

-This uses the https://github.com/mozilla/addons-linter[addons-linter](https://github.com/mozilla/addons-linter) library to walk through your source code directory and report any errors, such as the declaration of an unknown permission.
+This uses the [addons-linter](https://github.com/mozilla/addons-linter) library to walk through your source code directory and report any errors, such as the declaration of an unknown permission.

-See the [lint reference guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference#web-ext_lint) to learn more.
+See the [lint reference guide](/documentation/develop/web-ext-command-reference/#web-ext-lint) to learn more.

+<section id="setting-option-defaults-in-a-configuration-file"></section>
 ### Setting option defaults in a configuration file

 You can specify `--config=my-config.js` to set default values for any option.
 Here is an example with the `build` command: